dcampagnari/drcschool/README.md

 ## Description
 LaTeX class for maths/physics period drafts, worksheets and tests in German schools.
 The documentation is only in German!

-## Distributed files
+## Included in releases
 - The class file `drcschool.cls` itself.
 - The completion file `drcschool.cwl` for TeXStudio.

-- A doc/template file `drcschool_template.tex`.
+## Other files

-These three files are embedded in the compiled template `drcschool_template.pdf`, so you may donwnload only this one and you've got everything.
+A doc/template file `drcschool_template.tex`.
+This and the files included in releases are embedded in the compiled template `drcschool_template.pdf`, so you may donwnload only this one and you've got everything.

 ## Author
 This package is maintained by Davide Campagnari (e-mail can be found in the class file).